wolethomas78/sql_datawarehouse_project/README.md

 - Expand logging: Capture more metadata (e.g., user, process ID, source file checksum).
 - Add reporting layer: Connect Power BI / Tableau for real-time dashboarding.

+---

+## Conclusion
+This project showcases how to design a production-grade ETL pipeline in PostgreSQL using only SQL and PL/pgSQL.
+It highlights the importance of logging, error handling, and layered architecture in building reliable, scalable, and business-focused data solutions.